 This waiver service is only provided to individuals age 21 and over.
 All medically necessary home health aide benefits for children under the age of 21 are covered in the state plan pursuant to the EPSDT benefit.

-Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies):
+Specify whether the service may be provided by (check each that applies):